 We’ve made the classic pecan pie KETO-FRIENDLY!

-A low-carb pecan pie without all the sugar and carbs?!
-Go ahead and have a slice of heaven with this keto pecan pie.
-I served this up and no one believed it was Keto.
+A pecan pie without all the sugar and carbs?!
+I served this up last year and no one believed it was keto.
 It’s THAT good.

 During the holiday season, I love serving pecan pie.
-It’s rich and delicious, and usually filled with an endless amount of sugar.
+It’s rich and delicious but usually filled with an endless amount of sugar.
 Well, now I can still add the pecan pie to the dessert table without any guilt.
-This keto pecan pie comes in at only 4 net carbs per serving.
+This keto pecan pie comes in at only 4.2 net carbs per serving.

-From the candied pecans to the buttery flaky crust, it’s literally heaven in a pie pan.
+From the candied pecans (yup, those are keto too!) to the buttery flaky crust, it’s seriously just like heaven in a pie pan.

-- A lot of pecan pie recipes pour the pecans into the pie crust first, and then pour the caramel sauce over.
-I instead opted to boiled the pecans in the butter sauce first to make sure the pecans got well combined with all of that sweet goodness.
+- A lot of pecan pie recipes have you put the pecans into the pie crust and then pour the caramel sauce over them.
+I instead opted to boil the pecans in the butter sauce to make sure the pecans were well combined with all of that sweet goodness.

-- How can you tell if your Pecan Pie is done?
-You will want the center to give you a little jiggle but still be stable (kinda like the consistency of JELLO).
+- How can you tell if your keto pecan pie is done?
+You will want the center to give you a little jiggle but still be stable (kind of like the consistency of JELLO).
 If you pull your pie out and it gives you the wavy movement, you will need to bake for a little longer.

 - This Lakanto Maple Flavored Sugar-Free Syrup has only 1 net carb per serving and really gives that rich maple taste this pie is needing.